Hemmant Christian Community Church

-Hemmant Christian Community Church is a heritage-listed union church at 69 Hemmant Road, Hemmant, City of Brisbane, Queensland, Australia.
-It was built from 1865 to 1866.
+Hemmant Christian Community Church is a heritage-listed Union church at 69 Hemmant Road, Hemmant, City of Brisbane, Queensland, Australia.
+It was built from 1865 to 1866 as a Methodist church.
 It is also known as Hemmant Methodist Church, Hemmant Uniting Church, and Tingalpa Wesleyan Methodist Church.
 It was added to the Queensland Heritage Register on 21 October 1992.

 History

 This building was opened in November 1866 as the Tingalpa Wesleyan Methodist Church, within the East Brisbane Circuit – later incorporated into the Wynnum Circuit as the Hemmant Methodist Church.

 The Tingalpa district, which included Hemmant, had been opened up to farming in 1859.
 Settlement expanded following the introduction of the 1864 Coffee and Sugar Regulations, when most of the land in the district along Doughboy Creek (Bulimba Creek) and the Brisbane River was taken up for sugar growing.
 The Reverend Beaizley called for tenders for the construction of a Wesleyan Church at Church Hill, Tingalpa in August–September 1865.
 The building was officially opened in November 1866.
 Local involvement included that of the Hon.
 Angus Gibson, Member of the Queensland Legislative Council, who served as a church trustee for 50 years.
 Together with the Hemmant State School, built in 1864, the church contributed to the nucleus of the village of Hemmant.

 The building was extended by 5 m at an unknown date, and in 1947 the windows and most of the interior fittings and furniture were replaced.

 Hemmant Methodist Church functioned as the Hemmant Uniting Church following the amalgamation of Methodist, Presbyterian and Congregational churches as the Uniting Church in Australia in the mid-1970s.
 In 1988 it was closed due to a declining congregation.
 Saved from demolition by a local community group, the building was re-opened as the non-denominational Hemmant Christian Community Church.